ChiHaoLu/zkSync-Payment-Minimal-Demo/README.md

 ## Overall demo

+1. Deposit ETH to paymaster
 1. Call the Account Factory to deploy new account
 1. Mint stable coin to account
-1. Transfer stable coin and pay the gas fee with Stable Coin Paymaster
+1. Account transfers stable coin and pays the gas fee with Stable Coin Paymaster
-1. Check the system works
+1. Make sure the system works

--   Sender transfer the token
+    1. Sender transfers the token
--   Recipient receive the token
+    1. Recipient receives the token
--   Vault(Collection) receive the fee
+    1. Vault(Collection) receives the fee
--   Paymaster pay the gas fee
+    1. Paymaster pays the gas fee
 1. Log the transaction information

 ---